 Testing the Process Steps

+This section describes test procedures for each process step that belongs to this scope item.

+The test should take around 2 hours.

-This section describes test procedures for each process step that belongs to this scope item.In chapters 4.1 to 4.3, we consider that Position Management has not been implemented in your Employee Central instance, whereas chapter 4.8 and 4.9 are relevant only if Position Management has been implemented in your Employee Central instance.
+In chapters 4.1 to 4.3, we consider that Position Management has not been implemented in your Employee Central instance, whereas chapter 4.8 and 4.9 are relevant only if Position Management has been implemented in your Employee Central instance.
 Chapters 4.4 to 4.7 are generally valid.

-The test should take around 2 hours.

 Note

+The document is generally valid for all countries in scope of this SAP Best Practices.
+Country-specific details are also described, be it directly in the Procedure tables or in the separate chapter Country-Specific Field Values and its subchapters towards the end of the document.
+Hyperlinks to chapter Country-Specific Field Values have been added, where applicable, in the Procedure tables within this chapter.
+You can always jump back by using the Back button on the Quick Access Toolbar of the Word document.

+Recommendation

+To add the Back button, select the Customize Quick Access Toolbar drop-down and select More Commands.
+In the Choose commands from drop-down list, choose Commands Not in the Ribbon.
+Scroll down in the list and select Back.
+Select Add, then select OK.

+Recommendation

+Once you have jumped to the subchapter containing the country-specific information, we recommend enabling View Navigation Pane Headings from the top menu to have the navigation pane shown in the left side of the screen.
+Thus you will be able to navigate to your country.

+Note

 For the process steps in which data changes are maintained for the employee in the Employee Central system, the HR Administrator needs to select the employee for whom the action is to be executed.
-Depending on the configuration, there may be several ways to search and select an employee as well as how to access the Take Action pushbutton.
-In order to not overload the procedure for each step with details to the searching and selecting of the employee, we describe it in detail below:
+Depending on the configuration, there may be several ways to search and select an employee as well as how to access the Actions pushbutton.
+In order to not overload the procedure for each process step with details to the searching and selecting of the employee, we describe it in detail below:

 Option 1: via Search box (see also the screenshot below the table)